Don't You Want Me: Music video

 In 1981, the Human League's record label Virgin were becoming aware that the music video was evolving into an important marketing tool, with MTV being launched that year.
 Virgin commissioned a promotional video for "Don't You Want Me".

 The video for the song was filmed near Slough, Berkshire, during November 1981.
-The video's theme is the filming and editing of a crime fiction film, featuring the band members as characters and production staff.
-Because it is a "making-of" video, both crew and camera apparatus appear throughout.
+Its theme is the filming and editing of a crime fiction film, featuring the band members as characters and production staff.
+It is a "making-of" video, and so both crew and camera apparatus appear throughout.
+It has at its core the interaction between a successful actress (also an assistant editor), played by Susan Ann Sulley, walking out on "film director" Philip Oakey on a film set.

-The video was said by Susan Ann Sulley to be "a take on The French Lieutenant’s Woman, which was a film about making a film".
-But director Steve Barron said he was influenced by the François Truffaut romantic comedy-drama film Day for Night (1973) and had 'wanted to go one step further and try and make a film within a film within a film".
+The video was said by Susan Ann Sulley to be "a take on The French Lieutenant's Woman, which was a film about making a film"; but the video's director, Irish-British filmmaker Steve Barron, who conceived the storyline, said he was influenced by the François Truffaut romantic comedy-drama film Day for Night (1973) and had "wanted to go one step further and try and make a film within a film within a film".

-The video was conceived and directed by the Irish-British filmmaker Steve Barron, and has at its core the interaction between a successful actress (also an assistant editor) played by Susan Ann Sulley walking out on "film director" Philip Oakey on a film set.

-In a 1995 interview, Catherall mentioned that the car Jo Callis was driving had to be pushed into shot as he could not drive at the time, to which Sulley added "he still can't!"
+In a 1995 interview, Catherall mentioned that the car Jo Callis was driving had to be pushed into shot as he could not drive at the time, to which Sulley added: "he still can't!"

-The video was released in December 1981.
+The video was released in December 1981 and utilises a special edit of the track, making the video 30 seconds shorter than the single version.